 The effect, if any, of any of these transactions and activities on the market price of our class A common stock will depend in part on market conditions and cannot be ascertained at this time, but any of these activities could adversely affect the market price of our class A common stock.
-Please see "Risk Factors- Risks Related to Our Class A Common Stock-The convertible debenture hedge and warrant transactions to be entered into in connection with the concurrent debenture offering may affect the value of our class A common stock."
+Please see "Risk Factors-Risks Related to Our Class A Common Stock-The convertible debenture hedge and warrant transactions may affect the value of our class A common stock."